-Think of it this way: if your website looks and feels the same as every other website out there, what will stop your audience from leaving your site out of boredom?
+TRY FOR FREE Think of it this way: if your website looks and feels the same as every other website out there, what will stop your audience from leaving your site out of boredom?
 This is where originality comes in.
 Before choosing a website design theme, make sure to pick one that illustrates what makes your brand unique.

 9. Content and Web Design